-Longitudinal research takes many forms with major focus on test-retest reliability.
-Typically, studies examining test-retest reliability assess mean-level and rank-order consistency of task performance across two waves of assessments(e.g., Buelow & Barnhart, 2018; Schmitz et al., 2020).(Karvelis et al., 2023)(Haines et al., 2020; Haynes et al., 2024; Sullivan-Toole et al., 2022)(Ployhart & MacKenzie, 2014)(2023) (Haines et al., 2020)(e.g., Haynes et al., 2024; Sullivan-Toole et al., 2022; see also, Karvelis et al., 2023)[Maybe briefly note the use in computational modeling with our studies and/or others?].
-However, in these contexts, the only means of evaluating change involves a simple difference or change from one occasion to another (Ployhart and MacKenzie (2014).
+Longitudinal research takes many forms with a major focus on test-retest reliability.
+Typically, studies examining test-retest reliability assess mean-level and rank-order consistency of task performance using traditional scoring procedures (e.g., Buelow & Barnhart, 2018; Schmitz et al., 2020).
+Studies examining reliability for generative model parameters are less common but are becoming an increasing area of focus given concerns regarding the reliability of these parameters (Karvelis et al., 2023).
+Recently, joint modeling, in which model parameters and their reliabilities across multiple assessments are estimated simultaneously, offers a means to improve reliability with multiple studies supporting this approach for two timepoint data (Haines et al., 2020; Haynes et al., 2024; Sullivan-Toole et al., 2022).
+We discuss this approach in further detail later.
+In the context of assessing test-retest reliability, however, the only means of evaluating change involves a simple difference or change from one occasion to another (Ployhart & MacKenzie, 2014).

 In the context of longitudinal changes in development, course of treatment, or intervention outcomes, studies frequently employ more than two assessments, which provides flexibility in the modeling of change across time, including changes in mean-level and rank-order stability in the same model.
 Some methods, such as repeated measures analysis of variance (RM-ANOVA), offer a means of testing mean-level differences between assessments.
-RM-ANOVA is typically implemented by estimating simple mean-level differences and is unable to accommodate missing data, without the use of other methods (e.g., multiple imputation).
+RM-ANOVA is typically implemented by estimating simple mean-level differences and is unable to accommodate missing data without the use of other methods (e.g., multiple imputation).
 Other methods, including multilevel models (MLMs) and latent growth curve models (LGCMs), provide additional flexibility for considering underlying trajectories of change that explain the mean-level changes in outcomes.
-Despite their differences in data organizational structures, the estimation of MLMs and LGCMs are identical, when requisite constraints are applied.
+Despite their differences in data organizational structures, the estimation of MLMs and LGCMs are identical when requisite constraints are applied.
 The trajectories are characterized by point estimates of starting points (i.e., intercepts) and rates of change (i.e., slopes), as well as random effects reflecting individual differences in intercepts and slopes.
-With behavioral tasks, studies have frequently used summary measures of task performance at each timepoint (e.g., choice proportions).
-As noted above, however, these indices may conflate multiple processes leading to the behaviors.
+Studies examining longitudinal changes in performance on behavioral tasks frequently use summary measures calculated from traditional scoring procedures (e.g., choice proportions) for these models.
+As noted above, however, these indices may conflate the multiple processes leading to the behaviors.